MicrosoftDocs/xamarin-docs/docs/graphics-games/skiasharp/platform.md

 ---
-title: "SkiaSharp Platform-Specific Notes"
+title: "SkiaSharp platform-specific notes"
 description: "This document describes platform-specific details relevant to SkiaSharp.
 It provides sample code for iOS, Android, macOS, Windows, and Xamarin.Forms." ms.prod: xamarin ms.techonology: xamarin-skiasharp ms.assetid: 1D90E0B3-A3A8-4286-BC54-9D67188A1C6C
-author: conceptdev
+author: davidbritch
-ms.author: crdun
+ms.author: dabritch
-ms.date: 03/24/2017
+ms.date: 10/03/2018
 ---

-# SkiaSharp Platform-Specific Notes
+# SkiaSharp platform-specific notes

 The examples below allocate the image buffers manually, this is done to illustrate a common platform pattern which is to draw on a existing